NightscoutFoundation/xDrip/CONTRIBUTING.md

 The best way to get patches accepted is to discuss your ideas with project maintainers using [Discussions](https://github.com/NightscoutFoundation/xDrip/discussions) prior to implementation and discuss how to structure things so that they can fit well within the project and also the rationale for the change.

+#### Copyright of submitted contributions

+Any submitted patches and pull requests must either be the original work of the submitter or be available under a suitable open source license which is compatible with inclusion in a GPL licensed project.

+This also applies to graphics, sounds or other binary file content.
+Ideally these should be either the original work of the submitter or be in the public domain.
+They should not contain trademarks.

 #### Project reviewers are likely to use criteria similar to that outlined below:

 * Does the patch affect any existing functionality?
 What is the impact of the change?